This topic will cover the use of a tool called Database Checkup Utility.

 The output of a search will be displayed in the results area of the form.
 Columns of the grid are defined as follows:

-- Name/Number – The name or number of the record.
+- Name/Number – Depending on the scan run, this column will display either a name, the record number, or the database ID of the transaction.
 This could be the name of a vendor or customer or it could be a check number.
 It depends on the type of record.
+If you are running a scan which is analyzing the general journal (aka register), the number displayed will be the record’s primary table ID.

 - Type – This is the type of record.
 Example: Check, vendor, customer, journal entry, etc.